concord-consortium/sizing-demo-interactive/README.md

 ## Deployment

-*TODO* Set up Travis Deployment

-Production releases to S3 are based on the contents of the /dist folder and are built automatically by Travis for each branch pushed to GitHub and each merge into production.
+Production releases to S3 are based on the contents of the /dist folder and are built automatically by Travis for each branch pushed to GitHub and each merge into master.

-Merges into production are deployed to http://sizing-demo-interactive.concord.org.
+This interacitve is currently used internally so there is no production release process.
+Simply merge changes into master and they will be deployed to https://models-resources.concord.org/sizing-demo-interactive/index.html.

-Other branches are deployed to http://sizing-demo-interactive.concord.org/branch/<name>.
+Other branches are deployed to https://models-resources.concord.org/sizing-demo-interactive/branch/<name>/index.html.

-You can view the status of all the branch deploys [here](https://travis-ci.org/concord-consortium/sizing-demo-interactive/branches).
+You can view the status of all the branch deploys [here](https://travis-ci.com/concord-consortium/sizing-demo-interactive/branches).

-To deploy a production release:

-1. Increment version number in package.json
-2. Create new entry in CHANGELOG.md
-3. Run `git log --pretty=oneline --reverse <last release tag>...HEAD | grep '#' | grep -v Merge` and add contents (after edits if needed to CHANGELOG.md)
-4. Run `npm run build`
-5. Copy asset size markdown table from previous release and change sizes to match new sizes in `dist`
-6. Create `release-<version>` branch and commit changes, push to GitHub, create PR and merge
-7. Checkout master and pull
-8. Checkout production
-9. Run `git merge master --no-ff`
-10. Push production to GitHub
-11. Use https://github.com/concord-consortium/sizing-demo-interactive/releases to create a new release tag

 ### Testing